 Expiration of Stock Appreciation Rights.
 SARs granted under the Plan expire as determined by the Administrator, but in no event later than ten years from date of grant.
 No SAR may be exercised by any person after its expiration.
-The same provisions regarding termination of service that apply to options apply to SARs.
+The same provisions regarding termination of service that apply to SARs.